 Great fun for people of all ages and abilities

-From weighted double- and single-handed dinghies to Canadian canoes, kayaks and a small gig, our fleet enables even those with profound disabilities to experience the water.
-For those with limited mobility, we have portable hoists and adaptive seating to ensure everyone is comfortable in a boat.
-The instructors encourage everyone to participate, whether that’s giving directions, using an oar or paddle or steering the vessel.
-More active guests can enjoy water polo, canoe races and raft building for an extra challenge.
+From weighted double- and single-handed dinghies to Canadian canoes, canoe rafts, kayaks and group sailing boats, our fleet enables even those with profound disabilities to experience life on the water.
+For those with limited mobility, we have portable hoists and a wide range of adaptive seating to ensure everyone is comfortable in a boat.
+The instructors encourage everyone to participate, whether that’s giving directions, using a paddle, steering the vessel or pulling ropes to control the sails.
+More active guests can enjoy water polo, canoe races, games and raft building for an extra challenge.

 Water sports require groups to work together, build strength through physical activity and build confidence by trying an activity that challenges individuals boundaries.